 On this cruise, you’ll explore Dark and Bright caves, bicycle to Viet Hai village on Cat Ba island, kayak to the beaches of Ba Trai Dao island, and more.
 After a day of exploring you’ll be ready for a cocktail or two at V’Spirit Premier Cruise’s daily happy hour.

 Meals are superb and you’ll love the friendly and accommodating staff members.
 As a mid-range option, V’Spirit Premier Cruise is a great choice for families looking for the perfect Lan Hay Bay cruise.
-You can choose the 2-day/1-night cruise option, or stay and enjoy the scenery for 2 nights onboard.
+You can choose the 2-day/1-night cruise option, or stay and enjoy the scenery for two nights onboard.

 Calypso Cruises is perhaps the most affordable overnight cruise of Lan Ha Bay.
 Rooms are about the same size as those on V’Spirit, but the least luxurious of all the cruises we have covered here.
 Don’t worry, you won’t be spending much time in your room anyway.
 You’ll have the opportunity to visit the same locations as the other more expensive Lan Ha Bay cruises but for half the price.